-Providence Housing Authority is a public housing agency in Providence, Rhode Island that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Providence Housing Authority has 1 waiting lists that are open now or opening soon.
+Providence Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 26th, 2022, Providence Housing Authority has 1 waiting lists that are open now or opening soon.

 Providence Housing Authority serves Providence.